 This week Marie and Nic from Triangle Berth Brokers attended the Superyacht UK Christmas networking event.

-The event was held at the National Oceanography Centre (NOC) in Southampton.
+The National Oceanography Centre (NOC) in Southampton hosted the event.
 An amazing facility which houses the Marine Robotics Innovation Centre.

 We were then taken on a tour of the facility which was eye-opening.
 Our first stop was to meet Boaty McBoatface.
 Boaty is one of the UK’s autosub long-range autonomous vehicle.
-It can travel to depths of over 4,000 metres to collect data through it’s serious of onboard sensors.
+He can travel to depths of over 4,000 metres to collect data through its series of onboard sensors.

 Whilst at the NOC we also got to see a range of autonomous underwater vehicles (AUV).
 If you look at the pink AUV you’ll see where a shark tried to take a bite.